 F. Patient and caregiver expectations of the rehabilitation

-8. What is an appropriate nursing intervention to promote communication during the rehabilitation of the patient with aphasia?
+8. What is an appropriate nursing intervention to promote communication during the patient’s rehabilitation with aphasia?

 A. Use gestures, pictures, and music to stimulate patient responses.